Shamanism and Hierarchy in the Upper Paleolithic

 Weber, Max

 2017 [1922] The Sociology of Charismatic Authority.
-In
+In Readings For a History of

 Anthropological Theory, edited by Paul Erickson and Liam Murphy, pp. 20-27.
 University of Toronto Press, Ontario.